Skip to Content

 Bring a Back Up Pair of Socks

 If anything, having dry socks to drive home in help warm up your body much faster.
+Sitting in a cold car that’s struggling to heat up can sometimes be the coldest part of a winter outing!

 Bring Down Blankets or Sleeping Bags

 A down blanket or a sleeping bag tucked around feet helps a ton to keep feet warm in cold weather.
-We haul ours with us for kids layered in sleds or strollers or for lunch breaks on the ski trail.
+We haul ours with us for kids in sleds or strollers or for lunch breaks on the ski trail.

 Drink Hot Drinks to Warm All the Way Down to your Toes

 Don’t underestimate the power of a hot drink.
 Hot chocolate/cider is reserved for the coldest adventures for our family and is a special treat.
 We like to pre-make ours and bring along in a thermos with cups (and lids) for everyone.
+Warm bellies means warm bodies means less complaining all around!

-Pin it:
+Pin It

-Related posts:
+Related Posts:

-© 2020, Tales of a Mountain Mama.
+© 2025, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.

 • Kristin grew up in Western Massachusetts but moved north to Alaska in 2008 in search of more snow and bigger mountains.
 She homeschools her three children and tries to spend as much time as possible learning outside.
 Kristin loves hiking, camping, puddle stomping, laughing, igloo building, reading, science, baking, photography, and watching the sun go down from on top of a mountain; and is passionate about sharing her enthusiasm for the natural world and her knowledge of the gear that can get you out there in every kind of weather.
 She works part-time from home as an Environmental Scientist and technical editor.

-By “foot warmers” in baby boots, do you mean like the Hot Hands toe warmers?
+1. By “foot warmers” in baby boots, do you mean like the Hot Hands toe warmers?
 Or something else?
 My baby is 10 months and I am just struggling to keep these toes warm in Maine winter. :/